Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils

-When RB was combined with those smoothing filters good results was obtained for the baseline when the peaks are not belonging to spectral ranges in which there are a lot of emissions ($230$ to $265~nm$).
-However, the method fails to estimate a baseline for transition regions between points with few emissions and those with many emissions.
-Even so, the method returned appreciable results for correlation, with $\bar{\rho}_{training}=0.95$ and $\epsilon_{training} = 0.19$ for training set and $\bar{\rho}_{test}= 0,93$ com $\epsilon_{test} = 0,20$ for test set for the combination RB - SGF.
+The combination of RB with the three smoothing filters yielded satisfactory results for baseline correction, particularly in spectral ranges with fewer emissions.
+However, challenges were encountered in accurately estimating the baseline in transition regions where there is a mix of low and high emission points.
+Despite this limitation, the method demonstrated good correlation results, with $\bar{\rho}_{training}=0.95$ and $\epsilon_{training} = 0.19$ for the training set, and $\bar{\rho}_{test}= 0.93$ and $\epsilon_{test} = 0.20$ for the test set when RB was combined with SGF.

-The PF method presented the best results for correction of LIBS spectra, especially with high Pearson coefficients for all smoothing filter combinations.
-The combination that stood out the most was the one that used SGF.
-In this case, the peaks were fairly defined and all spectral regions were corrected satisfactorily.
-This can means that the corrections did not compromise spectral information that could lead to errors in predicting carbon.
-The model constructed with the training set obtained the following results: $\bar{\rho}_{training}=0.96$ with $\epsilon_{training} = 0.17$, and for the test set: $\bar{\rho}_{test}=0.93$ with $\epsilon_{test} = 0.21$.
-The combination of \emph{4S Peak Filling} with Median filter also returned relevant results and its PLS model obtained a good prediction for the total carbon concentration, which was not achieved through LPF, since the spectra were distorted by degree of smoothing.
+The PF method demonstrated superior performance in correcting LIBS spectra, particularly when combined with the SGF smoothing filter.
+This combination produced well-defined peaks and effectively corrected all spectral regions without compromising important spectral information required for accurate carbon prediction.
+The model constructed using the training set achieved impressive results, with $\bar{\rho}_{training}=0.96$ and $\epsilon_{training} = 0.17$.
+Similarly, the test set yielded favorable results, with $\bar{\rho}_{test}=0.93$ and $\epsilon_{test} = 0.21$.
+Additionally, the combination of \emph{4S Peak Filling} with the Median filter also delivered significant outcomes, surpassing the performance of LPF, which led to distorted spectra due to excessive smoothing.
 Figure~\ref{fig:FP} shows the corrected spectra of a sample for each PF/smoothing filter combination.